Thirty-Eight Snub: Production

 "Thirty-Eight Snub" was written by George Mastras and directed by Michelle MacLaren.
 Filmed in February 2011, the episode was edited by Kelley Dixon, one of a handful of editors who have regularly worked on the series.
 The direction in "Thirty-Eight Snub" included several camera angles from unusual viewpoints, including the perspective of Jesse's Roomba, boxes of pizza, a baby's vision and inside a car wash.
 The filming in Albuquerque, New Mexico was delayed by snow storms and record-low temperatures which resulted in a state of emergency being declared.
 The episode featured guest performances by Emily Rios as Jesse's ex-girlfriend Andrea and Marius Stan as Bogdan, the car wash owner who constantly mistreated Walter when he worked for Bogdan in the pilot episode of Breaking Bad.
 Stan is not a professional actor but rather a physicist, and he was teaching at the University of Chicago when "Thirty-Eight Snub" was filmed.
 "Thirty-Eight Snub" also featured the first appearance by Ray Campbell as Tyrus Kitt, an employee of Gus who has replaced Victor, who was killed in the episode "Box Cutter".
 The original script referred to the character simply as "New Victor" until Mastras came up with the name Tyrus.

 Jim Beaver made an appearance on "Thirty-Eight Snub" as Lawson, the gun vendor from the opening scene.
 Beaver previously starred in the HBO western drama series Deadwood along with Breaking Bad star Anna Gunn.
 He also previously appeared in "Field Trip", a sixth season episode of The X-Files which was written by Breaking Bad creator Vince Gilligan.
 While Gilligan believed Beaver to be a talented actor, he had never met him during the filming of either show.
-The CW Network television series Supernatural, in which Beaver co-stars, was filming at the same time as "Thirty-Eight Snub", so Beaver flew into Albuquerque for the Breaking Bad shoot and had only half a day to film the scenes.
+The CW television series Supernatural, in which Beaver co-stars, was filming at the same time as "Thirty-Eight Snub", so Beaver flew into Albuquerque for the Breaking Bad shoot and had only half a day to film the scenes.
 Mastras said he particularly enjoyed that the character tries to convince Walter to buy a gun legally because, "I like the aspect that you've got this black market dealer who in an ironic way is the sound of morality here."